vsivsi/gridfs-locking-stream/Readme.md

 Easily stream files to and from MongoDB [GridFS](http://www.mongodb.org/display/DOCS/GridFS) with concurrency safe read/write access.

 This package is necessary because [GridFS is not inherently safe for concurrent accesses to a file](https://jira.mongodb.org/browse/NODE-157).
 The robust concurrency support this package adds uses a distributed multiple-reader/exclusive-writer model for locking, with fair write-requests to prevent starvation by heavy reader traffic.
 You can read more about how it works in the [gridfs-locks](https://www.npmjs.org/package/gridfs-locks) package documentation.
-This package is a slightly modified, concurrency friendly modification of the API from the excellent [gridfs-stream](https://www.npmjs.org/package/gridfs-stream) package by [@aaron](https://www.npmjs.org/~aaron).
+This package is a slightly modified, concurrency friendly revision of the API from the excellent [gridfs-stream](https://www.npmjs.org/package/gridfs-stream) package by [@aaron](https://www.npmjs.org/~aaron).

-## install
+## Install

 ```
 npm install gridfs-locking-stream